 The next level should be aligned on the left and be numbered (i), (ii), (iii) and so on.
 Only the first letter of the heading should be in upper case.

 Quotations within the text are enclosed within single quotation marks, and quotations within quotations are given double quotation marks.
-If quotations are three lines or more, they should be separated from the rest of the text, and should not be enclosed within any quotation marks.
+If quotations run for three lines or more, they should be separated from the rest of the text, and should not be enclosed within any quotation marks.

 Note: Orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.

-In order to reproduce any third party material, including figures or tables, in an article authors must obtain permission from the copyright holder and be compliant with any requirements the copyright holder may have pertaining to this reuse.
+In order to reproduce any third-party material in an article, including figures or tables, authors must obtain permission from the copyright holder and comply with any requirements the copyright holder may have pertaining to this reuse.